-Frame story usually is found in novels, plays, poems, television, films, musicals and opera.
+Frame story usually is found in novels, plays, poems, television, films, musicals, and opera.
 It is a unifying tale within which one or more related stories appear.
 For instance, in Homer’s Odyssey, Odysseus tells about his wandering experience in the court of King Alcinous, or his visit to the island of a sorcerer.

-Examples of Frame Story from Literature
+Examples of Frame Story in Literature

-In “Canterbury Tales”, Geoffrey Chaucer has used frame narrative, brings different characters, where each one tells a story.
-This pilgrimage frame story brings together a number of storytellers, who appear with vivid personality traits and build up dramatic relationships with one another and with the tales, they tell.
-General Prologue is the section of this poem, which deals with frame narrative.
+In Canterbury Tales, Geoffrey Chaucer has used frame narrative, bringing different characters, each of whom tells a story.
+This pilgrimage frame story brings together a number of storytellers, who appear with vivid personality traits, and build up dramatic relationships with one another and with the tales they tell.
+General Prologue is the section of this poem that deals with frame narrative.